espruino/EspruinoDocs/boards/EspruinoESP8266.md

 To find out how to connect an ESP8266 board to another Espruino board (as a Wifi Adaptor) [please see this page instead](/ESP8266)*

+**Warning:** Espruino on the ESP8266 defaults to 115200 baud on its serial interface.
+This means you will need to adjust this setting in the IDE if you use that.
+(Other Espruino ports default to 9600 baud.)

 Quick links
 -----------
 * [Forum thread with latest firmware](http://forum.espruino.com/conversations/279176/newest/)